Turbo File (ASCII): Turbo File II

 The Turbo File II was designed for the Famicom.
 Same as Turbo File, but contains 32 Kbytes battery-backed SRAM, divided into 4 slots of 8 Kbytes, the slots are selectable via a 4-position switch.

 Turbo File Adapter

-For the Super Famicom, released around 1992.
-Allows to connect a Turbo File or Turbo File II to Super Famicom consoles.
-Aside from the pin-conversion (15pin Famicom to 7pin Super Famicom controller port), the device does also contain some electronics (adding a SNES-controller ID code, and inventing a more complicated transmission protocol for entering the data transfer mode).
+Turbo File Adapter is for the Super Famicom, and was released around 1992.
+It allows to connect a Turbo File or Turbo File II to Super Famicom consoles.
+Aside from the pin-conversion (15pin Famicom to 7pin Super Famicom controller port), the device contains some electronics to add a SNES-controller ID code, and a more complicated transmission protocol for entering the data transfer mode.